 Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

-Course Level: The studentships are available for pursuing bachelor’s level degree programme.
+Course Level: The studentships are available for pursuing a bachelor’s level degree program.

 Study Subject: The studentships are awarded to study the subjects offered by the university.

 Award: The studentships are awarded based on the student’s academic ability, the program of study, and a campus of record.
 Scholarships range from $14,000 to full-tuition fees.

 The award can be taken in the USA